JakeSteam/blog-personal/_drafts/2023-12-07-reviewing-every-jingle-jam-2023-game-3.md

 | --- | --- | --- | --- | --- |
 | [88.42% - Store page](https://store.steampowered.com/app/1303950) | £16.75 | Perspective Puzzling | August 2021 | 104 (February 2022)

+This was fun!
+Shifting between 3D and 2D perspectives to solve puzzles is a fun gimmick, and even a few puzzles in I could see the potential for brain-melting.

+However, it's a little awkward playing by yourself, and is definitely one of those things where the game is significantly better with a friend (at least based on gameplay videos).

 | 2D | 3D | Level select |
 | --- | --- | --- |
 | [![](/assets/images/2023/jj-tat-1-thumbnail.jpg)](/assets/images/2023/jj-tat-1.jpg) | [![](/assets/images/2023/jj-tat-2-thumbnail.jpg)](/assets/images/2023/jj-tat-2.jpg) | [![](/assets/images/2023/jj-tat-3-thumbnail.jpg)](/assets/images/2023/jj-tat-3.jpg)